tylerharter/cs301-projects/fall19/p6/README.md

 ### Q5: which wine varieties contain the phrase "lemon-lime soda" in the description?

-### Q6: which wineries make wines containing the phrase "cherry-berry" in the description?
+### Q6: which wine varieties contain the phrase "cherry-berry" in the description?

 ### Q7: which wine varieties are anagrams of the phrase "antibus governance"?